Spectral Theory of Isogeny Graphs: Relation between modular curves and isogeny graphs and proof of Theorem

-In the spirit of the proof of \cite[Theorem 2.1]{CE}, we prove that the module of the eigenvalues cannot be equal to $2\sqrt{\ell}$.
-If $2\sqrt\ell$ is the module an eigenvalue of $T_\ell \acts H^0(A,\Omega^1)$, then $\ker(T_\ell^{2k'}-(4\ell)^{k'})$ has positive dimension, hence its connected component of identity $B$ is a sub-abelian variety of $A$ defined over $\Q$.
 The abelian variety $B$ has good reduction modulo~$\ell$, since it is a quotient of the Jacobian of a modular curve which has good reduction modulo~$\ell$ (indeed having good reduction is stable under isogeny and quotients).